 There are so many books out there that can be helpful in the parenting journey.
-The following books have influenced our personal philosophy and our decision making for the better.
+The following books, organized alphabetically by title, have influenced our personal philosophy and our decision making for the better.

 This page includes affiliate links.
 Basically, if you choose to purchase any of these items through the links provided, you will be supporting this website and my family at no cost to you.